 Mandatory Travel Insurance:

 Space is limited.
 Sign up at the time of booking to secure your spot.
-You must book your spot before you join the vessel for your voyage.
-Weather permitting, sea kayakers will have the opportunity to paddle through scenic Arctic waterways.
-Participants must be at least 18 years old, in good health, have appropriate physical fitness, and have previous kayaking experience.
+Weather permitting, join an unscripted kayaking adventure, exploring rugged coastlines and remote waterways that few people have ever paddled.
+Participants must be at least 18 years old, in good health with appropriate physical fitness, and have previous kayaking experience.
+Please contact ExpeditionTrips for details.

-Airfare; visa and passport fees; luggage, medical and trip cancellation insurance; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); gratuities to shipboard personnel; fuel surcharge may apply.
+Airfare; visa and passport fees; emergency evacuation insurance to a minimum benefit of $200,000 (mandatory); luggage and trip cancellation insurance (highly recommended); soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); staff gratuities; fuel surcharge may apply.

 PHOTOS: © Poseidon Expeditions